BerkantP0/Credit-Risk-Prediction-and-Analysis/README.md

   • Training a Random Forest Classifier on the training data.

-  • Evaluating the model using accuracy, ROC-AUC score, and F1 score on the test set.<div/>
+  • Evaluating the model using accuracy, ROC-AUC score, and F1 score on the test set.

 4.Hyperparameter Tuning: